rodrigocitadin/blog/content/posts/optimistic-and-pessimistic-locks-in-elixir.md

 +++
 date = '2025-01-13T10:00:00-00:00'
 draft = false
-title = 'Optimistic and Pessimistic Locks'
+title = 'Optimistic and Pessimistic Locks in Elixir'
 +++

 When should I use each of them?
 I will smash your question with the hammer of knowledge.